JetSetIlly/Gopher2600/README.md

 	> gopher2600 regress add roms/Pitfall.bin

-By default, this adds a "screen digest" of the first 10 frames of the named ROM.
+By default, this adds a "video digest" of the first 10 frames of the named ROM.
 We can alter the number of frames, and also other parameters with `regress add` mode flags.
 For example, to run for 100 frames instead of 10: